hemilabs/actions/docs/guidelines.md

 This document outlines a shared set of guidelines for creating and maintaining GitHub Actions files for Hemi Labs.

-_These guidelines are currently a work-in-progress proposal and need review and agreement from all engineering teams at Hemi Labs._

 ---

 ## 1. Reusable actions and workflows